sparkflows/sparkflows-docs/docs/user-guide/connectors/jdbc.rst

 More details are available on the Spark Guide : https://spark.apache.org/docs/1.6.0/sql-programming-guide.html#jdbc-to-other-databases

-Exucuting the processor shows the records read from MySQL Table.
+Executing the processor displays the records read from MySQL Table.

 .. figure:: ../../_assets/user-guide/ResultJDBC.png
    :alt: JDBC Result Output